studentyaoshi/IACRC/README.md

 ```

 #### Gene-super enhancer
 Gene-super enhancer contains three columns divided by tab including chromsome, the start and the end position of the super enhancer.
+We used the super enhancer data from [this paper](https://www.ncbi.nlm.nih.gov/pubmed/24119843).
+We downloaded and converted the super enhancer data in 86 tissues/cell lines in /your/local/path/files/super_enhancer/ which the detail of the tissues/cell lines can be found in /your/local/path/files/super_enhancer/86-Cell.anno.

 ```
 chr1	68148186	68237688